Your Frequently Asked Questions about the Winter Lights Rink

 Is there food on site?

 Yes!
-Our friends at Bayside Church will be operating a snack shack featuring popcorn, candy and of course, hot chocolate.
+We'll have a snack shack featuring popcorn, candy and of course, hot chocolate.

 Are there lockers?